stridecolossus/JOVE/docs/blog/part-2-triangle/commands.md

 }
 ```

-Finally we add the following constant to end the render pass:
+Finally we add the following command to end a render pass:

 ```java
 /**